This is a true story of a Japanese sister who was attacked by the devil several times.

 I’m going home!

 Then, her mother asked her.

 And to play ball.

 In this way, Sr. Sasagawa regressed to her infantile state of mind.

 To hear her childlike words, her mother talked with her friends and acquaintances,

 If she is drawn up to heaven in such an innocent state, she surely goes straight to paradise.

 Sasagawa's Near-Death Experience

-Of course, Sister Sasagawa did not know what was happening around her in a coma.
+Of course, Sr. Sasagawa did not know what was happening around her in a coma.